|

 PPO members make their own decisions about their health care

 instead of going through a primary care physician.
+Back to top Primary Care Physician -- Under a health maintenance

 organization or point-of-service plan, a primary care physician